-While SERV does not charge minimum premiums, it does charge risk-based premiums and expense premiums.
+While SERV does not charge minimum premiums, it does charge risk-based premiums and, in certain cases, expense premiums.
 You can use the premium calculator to calculate estimated premiums for actual or hypothetical export transactions.

 The insurance premium amount depends on the following risk factors: